-Internet / Permit Access / Port Sharing
+Internet / Permit Access / Port Sharing (or Port Forwarding)

 All of the devices in the home network are protected from unauthorized access from the internet by the FRITZ!Box firewall.
 For some applications like online games, file sharing programs or server services, however, it is necessary to be reachable from the internet.
 This means the firewall must be opened at certain places to allow incoming connections to the appropriate ports.
 This is the reason for configuring port sharing.